mohammed-dev-stack/ai-workflow-orchestrator/README.md

 ## Author & Contact

 **Mohammed Qannan**
-Full-Stack Developer — Next.js, React, and TypeScript on the client; Node.js, Express, and MongoDB on the server.
+Full-Stack Developer — Next.js, React, and TypeScript on the client; Node.js, Express, and PostgreSQL on the server.
 Built and documented both halves of Mansati independently.

 **Project links**
 - Frontend repository: https://github.com/mohammed-dev-stack/mansati-frontend